MadnessLabs/EnjinIonic1/README.md

 # <a name="add-commands"></a> Add Commands

 These commands allow quick adding of different peices of the application.
 The flags are not required, they just make it faster if you know what you want.
 If no flags are passed it will prompt you to answer questions.

-### **gulp add:component**
-- -n [NAME] => The name of the new component (Name should be Camel Case - Ex: feedCard)
-- -p [PROPS] => The list of props for the custom element (Comma Separated)

-Creates a component, which is a directive that consists of a .ts, .pug, and .scss files, then copies a snippet to your clipboard.
-This should be used for anything that you want to use multiple places in the app like the FeedCard.

 ### **gulp add:controller**
 - -n [NAME] => The name of the new controller (Name should be Camel Case - Ex: feedCard)